tvooo/thesis/Design.md

 #### Scope colouring

-Described by Crockford \citeyear{crockford} as „context colouring“, this way of highlighting would not apply a background colour, but instead replace the existing forms of syntax highlighting.
+Described by Crockford \citeyear{crockford} as “context colouring”, this way of highlighting would not apply a background colour, but instead replace the existing forms of syntax highlighting.
 Thus, the highlighting would not depend on the cursor position (which defines the *active scope*), but would be static instead.

 #### Identifier origin